mpostol/TP/ExDataManagement/DataStreams/DataStreams/README.md

 ![Fig. MediaFolderAnimated](../.Media/MediaFolderAnimated.gif)

 We have different files there, but similar descriptive data, i.e. metadata, are defined for all of them.
-Among these data, `Name`, `Date`, `Type`, `Size`, `Data created` and many other information that may be useful, but the most important thing is, of course, the content of the file.
+Among these data, `Name`, `Date`, `Type`, `Size`, `Data created`, and much other information that may be useful, but the most important thing is, of course, the content of the file.

 After double-clicking on the selected file an image will appear.

 ![PC](../.Media/PodpisCyfrowy.png)

 Here we may ask a question - how to describe this behavior?
 Well, a program was launched.
 This program must have been written by some programmer.
 The program opens the file as input data, so the programmer had to know the syntax and semantics rules that were used in this file.
-The data contained in the file make it possible to show the content graphically on the computer screen.
+The data contained in the file makes it possible to show the content graphically on the computer screen.
 This is the first example of graphical representation, but we will return to this topic later.

 ### Program Context

 Using code snippets located in the [FileExample class][FileExample] differences between file and stream may be explained from a program point of view.
-From this example it could be learned that the `File` is a static class that represents available file system and provides typical operations against this file system.
+From this example, it could be learned that the `File` is a static class that represents the available file system and provides typical operations against this file system.
 The content of the file is represented as a bitstream, or rather the `Stream` class.
 It is an abstract class that represents basic operations on a data stream (on the stream of bytes), which allows mapping the behavior of various media that can be used to store or transmit data as the bitstream.
 From this perspective, it can be proved, that file content is always a bitstream (a stream of bytes).

 ### XML-based Presentation

-Using bitstreams (file content) we must face up a problem how to make bitstreams human readable.
-Firs answer we know form the examples above, namely the bitstream must be compliant with a well known application.
+Using bitstreams (file content) we must face a problem with how to make bitstreams human readable.
+Firs answer we know from the examples above, namely the bitstream must be compliant with a well-known application.
 Unfortunately, this answer is not always applicable.
-Therefore we should consider another answer, namely human readable representation should be close to natural language.
+Therefore we should consider another answer, namely human-readable representation should be close to natural language.
 Of course, we have no measure here and therefore it is difficult to say whether a bitstream is close enough to natural language to be comprehensible.
-First requirement in order for humans to understand the stream that it has to be formatted as the text.
+The first requirement for humans to understand the stream is that it has to be formatted as text.
 To recognize bitstream as the text directly or indirectly an encoding must be associated.
 An example of how to associate directly an encoding with the bitstream is the following XML code snippet:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 ```

-Next requirement, common for both human and computer, is a bitstream association with the comprehensive syntax rules.
+The next requirement, common for both humans and computers, is a bitstream association with the comprehensive syntax rules.
 To make the rules comprehensive for humans the bitstream should have been formatted as a text.
-Finally semantic rules should be associated with the bitstream that allow to assign meaning to bitstreams.
+Finally, semantic rules should be associated with the bitstream that allows to assigning of meaning to bitstreams.

 The [ReadWRiteTest][ReadWRiteTest] sample code demonstrates how to save working data in a file containing an XML document, which next can be directly presented in other applications, like MS Word editor or Internet Explorer.
-In this concept it is assumed that the bitstream formatted as XML is transformed using a stylesheet before being presented.
+In this concept, it is assumed that the bitstream formatted as XML is transformed using a stylesheet before being presented.
 An XML stylesheet is a set of rules or instructions for transforming the structure and presentation of XML documents.
 It defines how the data in an XML file should be formatted.
 It is the simplest way to detach a custom document content from its formatting to be presented as graphical data provided that the original document is compliant with the XML specification.

-After implementation of the [IStylesheetNameProvider][IStylesheetNameProvider] interface by the [Catalog][Catalog] class we can convey information about default stylesheet that may be used to create output XML file.
-Thanks to implementation of the mentioned interface information about the stylesheet (xslt file) is added to the XML document and can be used by any generic application to open the file and translate the content, for example [catalog.example.xml][catalogexamplexml]:
+After implementation of the [IStylesheetNameProvider][IStylesheetNameProvider] interface by the [Catalog][Catalog] class we can convey information about the default stylesheet that may be used to create an output XML file.
+Thanks to the implementation of the mentioned interface information about the stylesheet (`XSLT` file) is added to the XML document and can be used by any generic application to open the file and translate the content, for example [catalog.example.xml][catalogexamplexml]:

 ``` XML
 <?xml-stylesheet type="text/xsl" href="catalog.xslt"?>